krishna-Agrawal23/Interactive3D/README.md

 # 3D-Demo-Website

 3D Interactive Portfolio Website
-This project is a visually appealing, interactive portfolio landing page created by Krishna Agrawal.
+This project is a visually appealing, interactive portfolio landing page created.
 It's designed to showcase skills in modern front-end web development by combining a clean, dark-themed UI with an embedded, interactive 3D model.

 ##
 **📜 Description**